reflex-dev/reflex-web/case-studies/bayesline.md

 ## What Bayesline is building

 Meet Bayesline, the Y-combinator-backed GPU-powered financial analytics suite for institutional investors.
-Bayesline deploys customized equity factor risk (ML) models in the cloud, which previously could take weeks or months for investors to build.
+Bayesline deploys customized equity factor risk (ML) models in the cloud, which previously could take weeks or months for investors to run.

 Sebastian Janisch, the Bayesline co-founder, led the technical team and worked previously at Bloomberg and BlackRock, where he was a Director in their Financial Modeling Group.
-Here is a blog that explains what Bayesline does in detail [https://bayesline.com/blog/building-risk-models](https://bayesline.com/blog/building-risk-models) (The images and demos are all Reflex apps).
+Here is a [blog](https://bayesline.com/blog/building-risk-models) that explains what Bayesline does in detail (The images and demos are all Reflex apps).

 ## How Bayesline struggled with Plotly Dash